The Work Forward movement you didn’t know existed

 With this perspective, it is very important to fully see that work requires a multi-dimensional perspective.
 It is not an attempt to arrive at a ’future of work’ fix, and that’s why we acknowledge that it is intentional, designed, and always evolving.
 Work Forward strives to share, explore, and experiment, as well as identify tools and practices to improve work.

 Work Forward seeks to answer only one question: How can the business of work be better today?

-This has become a concern across all companies, especially since the Covid-19 pandemic started, where the very definition of work has been challenged with outcomes that we never imagined, such as volume attrition, the struggle to meet employee expectations, the need for business to stay afloat and the need to become relevant and sustainable in the market.
+Especially since the Covid-19 pandemic started, this has become a concern across all companies where the very definition of work has been challenged with outcomes that we never imagined.
+Consider volume attrition, the struggle to meet employee expectations, the need for businesses to stay afloat, and the need to become relevant and sustainable in the market.
 The pandemic brought about these trials, and we find ourselves in a state of uncertainty.
-The models of how work has been organized — that we believed were enduring —can no longer move us forward.
+The models of how work has been organized—that we believed were enduring—can no longer move us forward.